Porges/ways-to-play/src/articles/cards/ceki/index.md

 ## Indonesia

-In Indonesia, Ceki games are still popular, especially in Sumatra, Java, and Bali, all of which have historically had large Chinese influence.
+In Indonesia, Ceki games are still popular, especially in Sumatra, Java, and Bali, all of which have historically had a large Chinese influence.

 During the colonial era, cards were manufactured in Europe by Dutch companies and exported to Indonesia.
 (See the [manufacturers](#manufacturers-brands)